ricardoheras/ricardoheras.github.io/_pages/about.md

 <!-- Freeman Dyson letter.
 Remember!.-->

 My research explores the fascinating links between quantum mechanics and classical electrodynamics, particularly the topological and geometric phenomena that connect them, such as the Aharonov-Bohm effect, geometric phases, and related phenomena.
-Broadly speaking, I am a quantum geometer with a taste for theoretical architecture.

 More generally, my physics stems from ideas that seem true, beautiful, and necessary to me.